 For instance, gut bacteria may have an influence on the production and interaction of neurotransmitters in the brain.
 Additionally, a healthy population of gut bacteria is crucial to preventing an over-active immune response, which can have an impact on brain health.

 There is still a lot to learn about the mechanisms between gut health and sleep, but some of the most promising research has focused on the gut's influence on circadian rhythm and neurotransmitters in the brain.
 Circadian rhythm, sometimes referred to as "internal clock," is the 24-hour cycle that handles essential body functions, particularly the sleep-wake cycle.

 And as it turns out, the gut may influence circadian rhythm.
 One preclinical study examining the effects of intestinal bile demonstrated that bile might help regulate the body's circadian clock.
 In addition to bile acids our own organs secrete into the intestine, it's possible that gut bacteria also have an impact on our internal clocks.

 Evidence indicates that gut bacteria may influence mental states, sleep quality, and circadian rhythm.
-And in turn, it's suggested that an imbalance of microbiota, known as dysbiosis, can feed into sleep disorders such as insomnia.
+And in turn, it's suggested that an imbalance of microbiota, known as dysbiosis, can feed into problems with sleep quality.
 It's still not confirmed what mechanisms cause the gut to impact our circadian rhythms, but there's some evidence that it works through neurotransmitters.

 Our brains use neurotransmitters at all moments of the day to relay information throughout our bodies, whether it's about the world around us or what's going on within.
 When it comes to sleep, serotonin, and dopamine are the two major neurotransmitters involved in the sleep-wake cycle.
 Dopamine helps us relax by reducing norepinephrine, which keeps us alert in urgent situations.